 What are FODMAPs?

-This nasty sounding FODMAP group isn’t as scary when you break it down into it’s sub groups: fructans and galactans.
-Fructans (fructo-oligosaccharides or FOS) are commonly found in onion, garlic, wheat, rye, barley and dried fruit.
-Galactans (galacto-oligosaccharides or GOS) are often found in silken tofu, pistachios, cashews, legumes and pulses (7 8).
+We can break this complex-sounding FODMAP group into two subgroups: fructans and galactans.
+Fructans (fructo-oligosaccharides or FOS) are found in foods like onion, garlic, wheat, rye, barley and dried fruit.
+Galactans (galacto-oligosaccharides or GOS) can be found in foods like silken tofu, pistachios, cashews, legumes and pulses (5 6).

-Have you ever wonder why beans make everyone fart?
-This is because humans weren’t born with the right enzymes to fully digest oligosaccharides, so they will make everyone gassy but only trigger IBS symptoms in some people (2 8).
+Have you ever wondered why beans make people fart?
+This excess gas happens because humans weren’t born with the enzymes needed to digest oligosaccharides, so they will make everyone gassy but only trigger gut-based symptoms in some people with sensitive guts (2 6).

-The only disaccharide you need to worry about is lactose which can be found in products derived from cow, sheep or goat’s milk.
+The only disaccharide you need to worry about is lactose which is found in some products made from cow, sheep or goat’s milk.
 Lactose contains two sugar units that need to be ‘unzipped’ using an enzyme called lactase before our bodies can absorb it.
-If your gut lacks lactase enzymes then you will struggle to process high lactose products and they are likely to trigger symptoms.
+If your gut lacks lactase enzymes, then you will struggle to process high lactose products and the lactose might trigger symptoms.

-Lactose is found in milk, yoghurt and soft cheese (7 8).
-The good news is that lactose free milk or yoghurt, hard cheeses and butter are all suitable for the low FODMAP diet.
+Lactose is found in milk, yoghurt and products like sour cream or cream cheese (5 6).
+The good news is that hard cheeses, lactose free milk or yoghurt, and butter are all okay when you are on the low FODMAP diet.

 And Polyols